andreaiacono/andreaiacono.github.io/tesi/thesis.md

 mathematical symbols, formulas, graphs, tables.

-Thanks to visualizations, which are often associated with simulations, the scientist can \"see\" much more of reality than they can with
-\"real\" reality and can thus develop an intuitive understanding (because sensory-motor and not symbolic) of reality that was previously precluded to them.
+Thanks to visualizations, which are often associated with simulations, the scientist can "see" much more of reality than they can with "real" reality and can thus develop an intuitive understanding (because sensory-motor and not symbolic) of reality that was previously precluded to them.